wojciechczyz/OAuth2Handson/README.md

 # Setup
 ## Modify your local hosts file
-Add a line to resolve `webserver` to 127.0.0.1
+Add new configuration line to your hosts file to resolve webserver to 127.0.0.1:
 ```
 127.0.0.1 webserver
 ```